ggopalan42/neutrino/source/deploys/README.md

 ## local_docker_deploys:
      - This contains a number of docker compose yaml files that run several docker containers locally (that is local server) that is part of the neutrino application

+## AWS IoT Core:
+    - This code to deploy to AWS IoT Core is under: ./cloud/aws/aws_iot_core
+    - The code "init_iot_core.py" under this dir needs to be run to setup AWS IoT Core for neutrino